TEESDAAL/deap-tree-visualizer/README.md

 ```
 ![drawing symbolic regression without any changes, for the input 7](./examples/base_tree_drawer_example.png)

-Now you may say "Hold on those numbers look a little ugly, maybe my visualisation should round these numbers" of course you may not say actually say this.
+Now you may say; "Hold on those numbers look a little ugly, maybe my visualisation should round these numbers".

 This is as simple as:
 ```python